JorgenVatle/feathers-factory/README.md

 ```

 ## Credit
-Thanks to [clues.js](https://www.npmjs.com/package/clues) for providing an excellent library for resolving in-object data.
+Thanks to [clues.js](https://www.npmjs.com/package/clues) for providing an excellent library for resolving
+contextualized object data.

 ## License
 This repository is licensed under the ISC license.